Change request #2451

 History

-#1 Updated by Specovius Andreas about 6 years ago
+#1 Updated by Specovius Andreas over 6 years ago

 • Subject changed from Expand fit energy range to the maximum for sets of observations to Expand energy range for spectrum generation to the maximum for multiple observations